Yiminghh/Yiminghh.github.io/content/authors/Yiming/_index.md

 ---
 # Display name
-title: Yujie Zeng
+title: Yiming Huang

 # Username (this should match the folder name)
 authors:
-- admin
+- Yiming

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Undergraduate